ultrabug/py3status/doc/configuration.rst

 In any other case if the script exits with a non-zero exit status an error will be thrown.

-Please be aware that due to the way the parser works, you may not include any closing parenthesis ( ``)`` ) in the expression.
-Wrap your commands in a script file and call it instead.

 The ``shell(...)`` expression can be used anywhere a constant or an ``env(...)`` directive can be used (see the section "Environment Variables").